- December 23, 2022

 Not Suitable For Large Scale Production

-The process of vacuum forming involves the productuon of one part a time making it suitable for small volume production.
-However, it may be time consuming for large scale production.
+The process of vacuum forming involves the production of one part at a time making it suitable for small-volume production.
+However, it may be time-consuming for large-scale production.

 Risk of Warping